dkargin/private_dockers/README.md

 Alpine-based image with C++ and CMake for my local CI purposes

-alpine-cmake:latest
+alpine-cmake:v0.1 - based on alpine:3.14
-alpine-cmake:3.14 based on alpine:3.14
+alpine-cmake:v0.2 - based on alpine:3.15 and brings update to cmake version.

 ## alpine-cmake-doxygen ##

-This image extends `alpine-cmake` with doxygen and latex
+This image extends `alpine-cmake` with doxygen and latex alpine-cmake-doxygen:v0.1 - based on alpine-cmake:v0.1 alpine-cmake-doxygen:v0.2 - based on alpine-cmake:v0.2

 ## cuda-cmake ##